ocjarman/palmBeachParents/README.md

 # Palm Beach Parents
-## CRUD Project for Personal Use and (potentially) Parenting Resources in South Florida Area
+## CRUD Project for Personal Practice and (potentially) Parenting Resources in South Florida Area

 ## Goals
-- Provide the following:
+Provide the following:
 - Parenting resources / child development resources backed by science and research
 - Hub for family events in South Florida area
 - Reviews for local services for families (i.e., pediatricians, schools, etc.)